Matheus2212/js-upload-handle/README.md

 - Add preview or upload line with an reference for the uploaded file (append preview)
 - Add remove file function, to remove the uploaded file from server (remove file)
 - Add callback function for Messages about the upload (alerts)
+- Add function to prevent form submission if input file is inside form tag

 ## How to use